Saturday, October 1, 2011

 The Voice Within

 Thought noise.
 Disturbing.
 Some people say it is a monologue.
-The orthodox agrees it is a whispering of a demon.
+The orthodox claim it is the whispering of a demon.
 It is a cacophony inside the mind; deafening, distracting.

 Thought noise always haunts me.
-I see images and hear voices of two people arguing over serious matters and the winner at the end of the commotion is always the guy who looks, speaks, thinks like me.
+I see images and hear voices of two people arguing over serious matters, and the winner at the end of the commotion is always the guy who looks, speaks, thinks like me.
 It is me; the transcript.
-It is like a lucid dream where I could create, direct, and destroy any characters I want to and build the entire landscape to my preference.
-It's like a chess game; single player.
-To the floor the chessboard would be slammed if I lose, something I choose not to.
+It feels like a lucid dream where I can create, direct, and destroy any characters I want, building entire landscapes to my preference.
+Like a chess game—single player.
+The board will be slammed to the floor if I lose, though I make sure never to.

-Ladies and gentlemen of the juries, you may say I am just daydreaming!
+Ladies and gentlemen of the jury, you may say I am just daydreaming!
 You are wrong!
-The world's exist!
-It is exist!
-I cursed and swore at my imaginary people whose their very characters were replicated from those whom I know in real life; those whom I hate so much, so true, so deep.
-Damn to hell every inch of their skin, every strand of hair, every drop of blood, every sections of their spinal cord, damn their very soul!
-There their body lying helplessly on the floor, with needles pricked into each of their finger tip and the metals are torched to amber red, then a six-inch stained nail hammered into their skull and left it there until the body suffer the excruciating spasms of tetanus, so painful the bowel liquid left through the anus.
+The world exists!
+It does exist!
+I curse and swear at my imaginary people—characters replicated from those I know in real life, those I hate so much, so true, so deep.
+Damn to hell every inch of their skin, every strand of hair, every drop of blood, every section of their spinal cord, damn their very soul!

 10 comments: